deanturpin/thelaststraw/readme.md

 They sell an interesting cheese alternative in a reusable jar: labneh.
 It's a beautifully sour strained yoghurt that you can spread on your toast.

-They also Vatika soap bars which come in a card box.
+They also Vatika soap bars which come in a card box (no inner plastic bag).

 ## Bluebird Tea Company
 A fantastic selection of loose tea and tea-supping accoutrements.
 10% discount